MicrosoftDocs/win32/desktop-src/tracelogging/tracelogging-wrapper-macros.md

 They specify the provider to use for the event and the event's name.
 Each of the remaining parameters is a wrapper macro.
 The `TraceLoggingLevel` and `TraceLoggingKeyword` parameters configure the event.
-The `TraceLoggingString` and `TraceLoggingHResult` parameters each add a field to the event.
+The `TraceLoggingString` and `TraceLoggingHResult` parameters add fields to the event.

 ## Event Configuration macros